DND-IT/dnd-iframe-messaging/README.md

 All relevant code for the iframe side is in `src/child`.
 There is a rollup script which builds a minified version of the child code.

 #### Building the script for the iframe
-The script is built by executing `node rollup.config.js`.
+The script is built by executing `npm run build`.
 This generates a minified version of the the relevant src code and saves it to `dist/<version>`.

 Currently we build a script that includes the autofit plugin.